abhavk/bundler-testnet-client/README.md

 In order to use the testnet, use the following steps.

 ## 1. Generate wallet for Signing
 Generate an Arweave `RSA` key.
-This key will not contain any tokens or `AR` but will be used by your team to sign data uploads to the network.
+This key will be used for signing uploads and not tokens.
 You can generate an Arweave key using:
 ### arweave-js

 [arweave-js](https://github.com/ArweaveTeam/arweave-js#create-a-new-wallet-and-private-key):